OlgaRusyaeva/CourseProject/CodeBook.md

 Each record has:

-"Name" - Description - Range of allowed values
+"Name" - Description - Allowable values

 ##Data dictionary